-- Improved material handling, using less material per part compared to traditional methods
+- Improved material handling, using less material per part compared to conventional methods

-- Precise and accurate part production, eliminating secondary runs and reducing labor cost
+- Precise and accurate part production, eliminating secondary runs and reducing labour cost

 Although not directly targeting deep draw manufacturing cost analysis, the process offers advantages of producing parts that require significant strength, a tight tolerance, and providing minimal weight characteristics.